 When to see a doctor

-Pulmonary embolism can be life-threatening.
-Seek immediate medical attention if you experience unexplained shortness of breath, chest pain or a cough that produces bloody sputum.
+A pulmonary embolism can be life-threatening.
+Seek urgent medical attention if you experience unexplained shortness of breath, chest pain or fainting.

-Pulmonary embolism occurs when a clump of material, most often a blood clot, gets wedged into an artery in your lungs.
-These blood clots most commonly come from the deep veins of your legs.
-This condition is known as deep vein thrombosis (DVT).
+A pulmonary embolism occurs when a clump of material, most often a blood clot, gets stuck in an artery in the lungs, blocking the flow of blood.
+Blood clots most commonly come from the deep veins of your legs, a condition known as deep vein thrombosis.

-In most cases, multiple clots are involved but not necessarily all at once.
-The portions of lung served by each blocked artery are robbed of blood and may die.
-This is known as pulmonary infarction.
+In many cases, multiple clots are involved.
+The portions of lung served by each blocked artery can't get blood and may die.
+This is known as a pulmonary infarction.
 This makes it more difficult for your lungs to provide oxygen to the rest of your body.

 Occasionally, blockages in the blood vessels are caused by substances other than blood clots, such as:

-- Fat from the marrow of a broken long bone
+- Fat from the inside of a broken long bone

 - Part of a tumor